 I'm very sorry to say this, but “Shada” was never going to be spectacular, and I know that might rub a lot of people the wrong way, since Douglas Adams was a brilliant, brilliant man.
 But the main reason that “Shada” is seen as a lost masterpiece is simply because it’s lost.
 And it’s not the only Doctor Who episode to have to deal with that.

 “Shada” might be the only untransmitted episode, but there are a buttload of "Missing Episodes," thanks to the BBC's now-discontinued practice of erasing the master tapes in the days before reruns became a real thing.

-Generally speaking, without the actual episodes to watch anymore, people assume that the general public's original opinion of any missing episode is... well, correct.
+Generally speaking, without the actual episodes to watch anymore, people assume that the general public's original opinion of any missing episode is, for lack of a better term, correct.
 When in actuality, general conceptions of these missing episodes are based on the opinions of only a few individuals who had enough clout to get their opinions out there.
 When copies of missing episodes are found, public opinion on them tends to change.

-"The Tomb of the Cybermen" went from being a lost masterpiece to a very much found slow, plodding mess while "The Enemy of the World" went from being seen as a forgettable adventure to being considered an ahead-of-its-time romp with surprisingly-good special effects.
+"The Tomb of the Cybermen" was considered for decades to be a lost masterpiece.
+Nowadays, it's a very much found slow, plodding mess.
+On the flipside, "The Enemy of the World" went from being seen as a forgettable adventure to being considered an ahead-of-its-time romp with surprisingly-good special effects.